Diocese of Springfield in Massachusetts: 1950 to 2004

-During his tenure, Weldon oversaw the construction of Cathedral High School and Our Lady of Lourdes School, both in Springfield.
-He added a wing to Farren Memorial Hospital in Montague, Massachusetts, and built Mont Marie, the motherhouse of the Sisters of St. Joseph of Springfield.
-Weldon erected 10 new parishes, and constructed 11 new churches and several parish centers.
+During his tenure, Weldon oversaw the construction of Our Lady of Lourdes School in Springfield.
+The Sisters of Providence added a wing to Farren Memorial Hospital.
+Weldon erected ten new parishes, and constructed 11 new churches and several parish centers.
 He established a center for the Hispanic apostolate in Springfield, and a diocesan newspaper in 1954.
-Auxiliary Bishop Joseph Maguire of Boston was named coadjutor bishop in 1976 by Pope Paul VI to assist Weldon.
+Auxiliary Bishop Joseph Maguire of Boston was named coadjutor bishop in 1976.

 When Weldon retired in 1977, Maguire automatically succeeded him as the next bishop.
 As bishop, Maguire created a program to train permanent deacons for parish service.
 He also established the Apostolate for Black Catholics.
 He recruited 300 lay members from the diocese to visit the sick and disabled at home or in institutions.
-Maguire retired in 1991.
+Maguire retired as bishop of Springfield in 1991.

 Pope John Paul II named Bishop John Marshall from the Diocese of Burlington as the sixth bishop of Springfield in Massachusetts in 1992.
 Marshall died two years later; the pope then appointed Auxiliary Bishop Thomas Dupré in 1995 as the next bishop of the diocese.
-He retired in 2004.
+He retired as bishop of Springfield in 2004.